 Libya: The General National Congress elects Nouri Abusahmain as its president.
 He receives 96 votes against 80 for al-Sharif al-Wafi in a runoff; in the first round the vote was 73-60.

-Qatar: The emir, Sheikh Hamad ibn Khalifah Al Thani, abdicates and the crown prince, Sheikh Tamim ibn Hamad Al Thani, becomes emir.
-On June 26 Tamim unveils his new cabinet, with Sheikh Abdullah ibn Nasser ibn Khalifah Al Thani as prime minister and interior minister, Khalid al-Attiyah as foreign minister, Ali Sharif al-Emadi as finance minister, and Maj.Gen.
+Qatar: The emir, Sheikh Hamad ibn Khalifa Al Thani, abdicates and the crown prince, Sheikh Tamim ibn Hamad Al Thani, becomes emir.
+On June 26 Tamim unveils his new cabinet, with Sheikh Abdullah ibn Nasser ibn Khalifa Al Thani as prime minister and interior minister, Khalid al-Attiyah as foreign minister, Ali Sharif al-Emadi as finance minister, and Maj.Gen.
 Hamad ibn Ali al-Attiyah as minister of state for defense.